dfmadrid/bigreals/doc/irrationals.md

 # BigReals Irrationals

-BigReals uses [GNU's MPFR](http://www.mpft.org "MPFR") for infinite precision fast calculations over irrationals numbers.
+BigReals uses [GNU's MPFR](http://www.mpft.org "MPFR") for multi-precision fast calculations over irrationals numbers.
 This chapter discusses the special interface of BigReals to MPFR and how to use it.

 ## Contents